Energy prices drive Europe inflation to highest since 2008

-FRANKFURT, Germany (AP) — Sharply higher oil and gas prices helped push annual inflation in the 19 countries that use the euro to its highest in more than a decade, the European Union’s statistics agency said Friday.
+FRANKFURT, Germany (AP) — Sharply higher oil and gas prices pushed annual inflation in the 19 countries that use the euro to its highest in more than a decade in September.
+Economists and central bankers say the jump in energy prices is temporary — but it has governments nonetheless scrambling to ease the pain of higher utility bills for households.

-Eurostat said inflation came in at 3.4% for September, up from 3.0% in August and more than the 3.3% expected by market analysts.
+The European Union statistics agency Eurostat said Friday that inflation came in at 3.4%, up from 3.0% in August and the highest since 2008.

-The overall inflation level, boosted by a jolting 17.4% increase in energy prices, is the euro area’s highest since 2008.
+The overall inflation level was boosted by a jolting 17.4% increase in energy prices.

+Economists and the European Central Bank say the recent burst of inflation is temporary and will ease next year.
+That hasn’t removed fears of prices spikes and gas shortages this winter due to an extremely tight market for natural gas.
+Natural gas traded at 94.46 euros ($109.36) per megawatt hour in Europe on Friday, almost five times higher than at the start of this year.
+Reasons include strong demand in Asia, less supply from Russia, and cold weather this past winter that left reserves depleted.

 Core inflation, which excludes volatile fuel and food, was more modest at 1.9%.